DDreher/VanillaDQN/README.md

 The focus of this implementation is to get the algorithm to work and provide a starting point for further tweaks and experiments.
 Therefore: Simple architecture, simple task, no fancy extras.

+The notebook is also available and ready to run on [Kaggle](https://www.kaggle.comvanilla-dqn-cartpole-tensorflow-2-3).

 ## This includes:
 * Experience Replay / Replay
 * An epsilon schedule